sdss/mangadap/docs/metadatamodel.rst

 *File name*: ``redshift_fix.par``

-The redshift-fix file is an `SDSS parameter file
-<https://www.sdss.org/dr15/software/par/>`_ used to replace any
-redshift (:math:`z`) read from the DRPall or plateTargets files.
+The redshift-fix file is an `SDSS-style parameter file`_ used to replace any redshift (:math:`z`) read from the DRPall or plateTargets files.
 It has a simple format that identifies the plate, ifudesign, and replacement redshift:

 .. code-block:: c